"

 ATTENTION!
 AE201 Students at ERAU

 Only a portion of this eBook is covered in AE201.
 Please refer to the list below for the chapters and topics generally covered.
 Within each chapter, the headings for specific topics may be highlighted in RED.
-Although relevant to AE201, these are more advanced topics that are typically not covered in the classroom and are not examinable in AE201.
-Please contact your course instructor if you are unsure about what topics will be covered on the exams.
+Although relevant to AE201, these topics are more advanced and are typically not covered in the classroom or examinable in AE201.
+Please contact your course instructor if you are unsure which topics will be covered on the exams.

-Be aware that this eBook is licensed under the Creative Commons Attribution–NonCommercial–NoDerivatives 4.0 International License (CC BY-NC-ND 4.0) and is provided for your personal study in this course.
+This eBook is licensed under the Creative Commons Attribution–NonCommercial–NoDerivatives 4.0 International License (CC BY-NC-ND 4.0) and is provided for your personal study in the AE201 course.
 Uploading or sharing these materials on commercial websites such as Chegg, Course Hero, or similar services is strictly forbidden.
-Doing so violates the license, breaches university academic integrity policies, and may lead to disciplinary action under those policies in addition to legal consequences for copyright infringement.
-Any unauthorized posted content on commercial websites will be subject to a DMCA takedown notification.
+Doing so violates the license, breaches the university’s academic integrity policies, and may result in disciplinary action under those policies, as well as legal consequences for copyright infringement.
+Any unauthorized content from this eBook that is posted on commercial websites will be subject to a DMCA takedown notification.

 I Introductory